Majorana zero modes in semiconductor-superconductor hybrid structures: Defining topology in short and disordered nanowires through Majorana splitting: Summary and Conclusion

 \section{Summary and Conclusion}

 We theoretically study in this work the dependence of Majorana (zero mode) splitting energy on various physical parameters such as disorder and wire length in SM-SC hybrid Majorana nanowire systems, focusing approximately on the experimentally relevant InAs/Al hybrid platform.
 Since the MZM splitting is suppressed exponentially $\sim \exp(-L/\xi)$, as the `exponential signature' of topological immunity with $L$, $\xi$ being the effective length of the wire (or the effective electron mean free path, whichever is shorter), an understanding of the behavior of the splitting in realistic disordered finite-length nanowires is important both from fundamental and from technological perspectives.
 In particular, topology necessitates $L\gg\xi$ and MZM splitting much less than the topological SC gap, with disorder strongly affecting all of these relevant parameters, as our extensive analysis establishes.
 We calculate the MZM splitting distribution as well as the effective $\xi$ by using direct numerical diagonalization of the applicable BdG equation in realistic nanowires in the presence of disorder.
 We show that the exponential dependence of the topological immunity is strongly and nontrivially affected by disorder, and for disorder of the order of the SC gap, topological immunity is suppressed, even if the system is putatively in the corresponding pristine topological phase.
 Our work connects the MZM splitting directly with topology, which is, in some sense, the essence of `topological immunity' as was already emphasized by Kitaev in his early work on MZMs in pristine long 1D wires, but we show that the situation is drastically different in disordered wires of finite length.
 In particular, disorder of the order of the pristine gap would completely suppress all exponential protections.
+We emphasize that for any finite disorder there is a possibility that, although most configurations are topological, a specific disorder configuration in a given sample has no topology since the MZM splitting has a distribution, which broadens with increasing disorder.
+Thus, for larger disorder, most configurations would be nontopological, but it is possible, because of mesoscopic fluctuations associated with the broad distribution of the splitting, that a fine-tuned particular configuration happens to be topological, but such topology will be very fragile, disappearing with small changes in the parameters.